phonghtran/weatherApp/README.md

 4. Went for super minimal data presentation in-lieu of stats like humidity and wind.
 Cleaner but less useful.
 5. The JS has a few cheats to save time like size-specific magic numbers and inefficient loops.
 6. The intention was to pull shapes from the typeface to create the icons, but the timeframe didn't allow for much finesse.
+7. Didn't use a framework.
+Seemed like overkill and didn't need the scaling.
+But still being in JS, you'll lose SEO for future development.
+Speed over robustness.

 ## Wishlist